scipy/scipy/doc/source/tutorial/signal.rst

            4.625, 4.675, 4.725, 4.775, 4.825, 4.875])

-Furthermore, only slices which do not stick out to the right are returned, making the last slice be centered at 4.875 s, being shorter as with the default `stft` parametrization.
+Furthermore, only slices which do not stick out to the right are returned, centering the last slice at 4.875 s, which makes it shorter than with the default `stft` parametrization.

 Using the ``mode`` parameter, the legacy |old_spectrogram| can also return the